 Erelzi is administered as a subcutaneous injection once a week.

-Erelzi is available as single-use, prefilled syringe or pen.
+Erelzi is available as a single-use, prefilled syringe or pen.

 The FDA-approved label for Erelzi lists common side effects including infections and injection site reactions.

-Rare but serious side effects listed for Erelzi can include severe infections, heart failure, increased risk for certain types of cancer, lupus-like syndrome, severe allergic reactions, blood cell disorders, and the development of demyelinating conditions such as multiple sclerosis.
+Rare but serious side effects listed for Erelzi can include severe infections, congestive heart failure, increased risk for certain types of cancer, lupus-like syndrome, hepatitis B reactivations, severe allergic reactions, blood cell disorders such as anemia, and the development of demyelinating conditions such as multiple sclerosis.

 For more details about this treatment, visit: